iashris/archdraw/README.md

 ## What's happening

 I am using jsfeat's corner detection algorithm to get corners and draw straight lines through them to make the walls.
 That's all so far.
-Abhi next phase ki logic hogi to avoid drawing a wall if the user hasn't drawn a line do corners ke beech.
+The next feature would be to avoid drawing a wall if the user hasn't drawn a line between two corners.
-Second, there will be khidki and darwaze in the walls which we shall indicate by just breaks in the walls.
+Second, there will be windows and doors in/on the walls which will be indicated by breaks in the walls.
 We have to figure out a way to implement that.

 ## Goals